 UPDATE: He’s finished the house!

-(You can hear full interviews with both Tam and Jackson on The Business of Fitness podcast)
+(You can hear the full interview with Jackson on The Business of Fitness podcast)

 These are two great stories from two clients who arrived at their purpose in completely different ways.
 But for me there are some clear take-aways here — some consistent themes that come up time and time again.

 If you want to run a quick exercise, try this one I learned from the very gifted Nikki Nemerouf, a high-performance executive and athletic coach.
 He gets you to hone in on a single word that resonates most with you, with your definition of personal success (any word except the word ‘respect’).
 My interpretation of the exercise was your ‘why’-you-were-put-on-this-earth word.